 For those who like to stay fit and healthy, London is the perfect place.

-There are many health, fitness and wellbeing classes and workshops you can join in London, whether it’s yoga, pilates or mindfullness
+There are many health, fitness and wellbeing classes and workshops you can join in London, whether it’s yoga, pilates, mindfullness or a singing group.

 Health, Fitness and Wellbeing London

 Gyms are located across London.
 They vary in price and facilities.